Autodesk/AutodeskMachineControlFramework/README.md

 ## Dependencies / Prerequisites / Compilation (on Windows)
+* Get and install cmake https://cmake.org/download/
-* Visual Studio C/C++ (the Community Edition is sufficient technically) TODO
+* Visual Studio C/C++ 2019 or 2022 (the Community Edition is sufficient technically)
 * Get and install go https://golang.org/doc/install
-* A 64-MinGW compiler for cgo (we recommend TDM-GCC: https://jmeubank.github.io/tdm-gcc/)
-* Get and install cmake https://cmake.org/download/
-* Get and install nodejs: https://nodejs.org/en/download/ with optional chocolatey install (will install Phython as well)
+* Git needs to be reachable in the PATH
 * build_clean_win64.bat should build the binaries and dev packages on Windows.
 The results are located in "build/Output".

+## For core development on the HMI client code:
+* Get and install nodejs: https://nodejs.org/en/download/ with optional chocolatey install (will install Phython as well)
+* Artifacts/build_client_clean.bat should build the client artifacts.

 ## Dependencies / Prerequisites / Compilation (on x64-Linux)
 * Get and install go binaries from https://golang.org/doc/install
-* Get and install node binaries from https://nodejs.org/en/download/
 * On x64 Debian, the following packages should be sufficient:
     - build-essential
 	- cmake